devonzara/breadcrumbs/README.md

 ##### Ancestors (Parents)

-Moving forward, we'll obviously want to define other breadcrums.
+Moving forward, we'll obviously want to define other breadcrumbs.
 For the purpose of this demonstration, we'll use a basic users system.

 For instance, if you have a page that lists all users; you'll want to create a `users` breadcrumb and reference it back to `home`...
 We can accomplish that by using the `ancestor` attribute like so: